RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/isolation_proposal_001.md

 to work, but I'd like to write it out so that others can try to poke holes in it before I get too invested.
 It's going to be somewhat technical._

-What I am describing is basically a means for isolating the permissions given to plugins in a plugin architecture.
+This proposal concerns a strategy for isolating the permissions given to plugins in a plugin architecture.
 I'm looking for insight into whether this design can succeed in isolating those permissions.